glennhenry/cs-notes/docs/theory-of-computation-and-automata/06-formal-grammar/formal-grammar.md

 From different sources, $T$ is sometimes used as $\Sigma$.
 :::

 The difference between regular grammar and context-free grammar lies in the production rules.
 Regular grammar is more restrictive, as the production rule must place non-terminal symbols either on the right or left side (i.e., non-terminals cannot be placed in the middle of the string).
+In contrast, context-free grammar allows the placement of non-terminals anywhere.

 For example, the grammar $G = \{(S, A), (a, b), (S \rightarrow aAb, A \rightarrow aAb/ \epsilon)\}$ is considered as a context-free grammar.